Shabab-LearningForKnowledge/cybersecurity-ethical-hacking-roadmap/01-Cybersecurity-Fundamentals/01-Introduction-to-Cybersecurity.md

 All of these contain information that needs protection.

-#2. 🤔 Why Does Cybersecurity Matter?
+## 2. 🤔 Why Does Cybersecurity Matter?

-Imagine someone gets access to your email account.

 What could they potentially do?